mogam-ai/CDS-BART/README.md

    ```bash
    cd CDS-BART
    ```

 3. **Install Dependencies**
    Use the `uv` package manager to install the required dependencies.
 Run the following command:

    ```bash
    uv sync
    ```

+  This command will read the `project.toml` file in the project directory and install all specified packages.

 4. **Activate environment**
    ```bash
    source .venv/bin/activate
    ```

-  This command will read the `uv.yaml` file in the project directory and install all specified packages.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Finetune -->